These no bake chocolate peanut butter energy bites are full of flavor and have only 88 calories in each bite.

 Nutrition Facts for the Chocolate Peanut Butter Oatmeal Balls

 These yummy energy bites can find a place in most diet plans.
 They have only 88 calories, with 1.2 grams of saturated fat and only 4 grams of sugar in each bite.
-They are gluten free, low calorie and have only 3 WW Freestyle points.
+They are gluten free, low calorie and make a great post-workout snack.

 Enjoy them with a glass of almond milk as a snack or as a sweet bite after your meal.